 Even if you’re not a business that sells products or services to consumers, you can still use the holidays to connect with clients and generate new opportunities for your business.

-Here are some last-minute ideas for business to business companies:
+Here are some last-minute holiday email marketing ideas for business-to-business companies:

 1. Client appreciation

 No matter what time of year it is, clients always like to feel appreciated.
 There are a number of ways you can use email to show your gratitude.
-For example, a business like Davidson & Company, LLP sends an email with a holiday video to say thanks for a great year.
+For example, Davidson & Company, LLP sends an email with a holiday video to say thanks.

 You can also look for opportunities to offer discounts on products or services that can be used during or after the holiday season.